SVRourke/pantry_backend/README.md

 # **Pantry Backend**
-Pantry [(live)](https://pantry.svrourke.com) is a collaborative grocery list app created to provide a single place my partner and I could keep track of what we need and what we've purchased to solve the problems of forgotten and extra groceries.
-The full project is a ruby on rails api consumed by a react frontend.
+[Pantry](https://pantry.svrourke.com) is an app I created to solve a problem for myself, with grocery lists spread out between my phone, my partner's phone and several texts throughout the week I invariably missed items or got redundant items when I went to the store.
+Pantry allows users to create shared grocery lists with as many members as they need with features that help when shopping like: marking items as acquired and filtering them from the list display.

+This repo is the backend api created using [ruby on rails](https://rubyonrails.org/).

 <br>